jahboukie/antigoldfish/AI_ASSISTANT_INSTRUCTIONS.md

 ## 🎉 Success Indicators

-You're using AntiGoldfishMode effectively when:
+You're using SecuraMem effectively when:
 - You reference past solutions naturally
 - You remember user preferences without being reminded
 - You build on previous conversations seamlessly